SamuelDucca/Wisensing-esp32/OnboardProcessing/esp-wisense/README.md

 ## Config options

-This component defines compile-time variables that alter its behaviour:
+This component defines compile-time variables that alter its behaviour.
+To access them, run ```idf.py menuconfig``` and navigate to `Component config > WiSens` at the end of the list.

 ![menuconfig screen](../../images/menuconfig.png)

 - Debug: Enable profiling prints;